himanishprakash/NBA-Data-Scrapping/README.md

 ## Acknowledgments

-A nod to the giants upon whose shoulders this project stands: the ESPN website (https://www.espn.com/), NBA(https://www.nba.com/), for maintaining extensive archives, and the Python community for the tools that make this possible.
+A nod to the giants upon whose shoulders this project stands: the ESPN website (https://www.espn.com/), NBA(https://www.nba.com/), for maintaining extensive archives.